learn-co-curriculum/java-data-types/README.md

 - Discuss why data types matter in Java.
 - Learn about the different data types.

-## Why does a variable have a type?
+## Why Does a Variable Have a Type?

 A variable has a type so that we can control what values can be assigned to it.
 In our example, we expect the `name` to be a word.
 This is important because we